ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.1.1.md

 Scarce=Limited in supply

-Shoutages occur when producers cannot offer enough products at current prices.
+Shortages occur when producers cannot offer enough products at current prices.

-**In other words:** Demind > Supply = Think about
+**In other words:** Demand > Supply = Think about

 *1.The cost of a business*
 *2. The quality of the final product*